Lego Disney Princess: The Castle Quest: Release

 Lego Disney Princess: The Castle Quest was revealed on August 2, 2023 as part of a series of month long celebrations of "nearly a century of Disney Princess".
 A trailer was released on August 8 where it was confirmed that many of the original voices of the characters would reprise their roles.

 Reception

 Farid-ul-Haq of The Geekiary called the special "an enjoyable little treat for Disney fans", praising some elements such as the easter eggs and the actors' reprisals.
 Luke Manning of Laughing Place said: "LEGO Disney Princess: The Castle Quest obviously will not live up to any of the movies featured within, but it is a fun diversion for the Princess fan young or young at heart.
 With trademark LEGO humor and fun animation added, it's a recommended sleepy afternoon viewing".

-Sequel
+Sequels

 A sequel for this special, Lego Disney Princess: Villains Unite, was released on August 25, 2025 on Disney+.
 The plot detail the Princesses using the Magic Mirror to summon the aid of Aurora, Belle, and Cinderella when Gaston plans his revenge while allying with Sir Hiss, the Evil Queen, Jafar, and Ursula.
+In July 2026, a third special, Lego Disney Princess: Magical Mayhem, was announced to release on August 21, 2026 on Disney+.